jonathanpotts/UnitySerialization/README.md

 # UnitySerialization

-Provided support for serializing generic key-value pairs and dictionaries in the Unity editor and assets.
+Provides support for serializing generic key-value pairs and dictionaries in the Unity editor and assets.

+**Requires Unity 2020.1 or newer.**